-- Proposed work builds on applicant's prior research and has potential to contribute to professional training and growth towards independence. - Career trajectory demonstrates increasing independence - Applicant's commitment and contributions to fostering a diverse, equitable, and inclusive environment, contributing to the wider research community, and promoting positive research culture. - Applicant's experiences help build diverse STEM workforce
+- Applicant's demonstrated competency and potential for an independent career in research that will contribute to the investigation of human disease - Proposed work builds on applicant's prior research and has potential to contribute to applicant's professional training and growth towards becoming and independent researcher. - Applicant's commitment to fostering a diverse, equitable, and inclusive environment, contributing to the wider research community, and promoting positive research culture.